 All Marists are engaged in the “Work of Mary” as understood by founder Jean-Claude Colin (1790-1875).
 In everything they do, they reflect Mary’s spirit.
 They strive to live the Gospel as Mary lived it; to think, judge, feel and act as Mary in all things.
 In an effort to strengthen our school’s identity with a more Marist way of being, NDV offers teachers, parents and students opportunities to deepen their understanding of Marist spirituality in a variety of ways:

-- Teachers are invited to participate in meetings and workshops with other Marist Schools.
+- Teachers participate in meetings and workshops with other Marist Schools.

 - Parents and staff are encouraged to attend gatherings on Marist Spirituality offered once a month at the NDV rectory.